 - lots of complex integrations

-- and while starting the development phase: the COVID-19 crisis!
+- and while starting the development phase: the COVID-19 pandemic took over Europe - travelling, and in-person meetings were not possible.

 Freddy Lessmeister, Vice President Aftermarket Logistics at Dynapac: “Our organization was acquired by the Fayat Group a few years ago and this meant that our IT landscape eventually had to be carved out.
 We had been given a deadline of 6 months sharp to replace our current order portal by a new e-commerce platform.

 For us, the timing actually was good, because improving the customer journey was already on our roadmap.
-This absolute and frightening deadline also helped us in a way.
+This absolute and frightening deadline also turned out to be quite helpful.
 We knew we had to make decisions super-fast and could not afford to keep lingering.”

-Before starting replatforming, Dynapac had a vision of using digital to significantly increase their customer satisfaction and intimacy and drive their business.
-They knew that the new platform could help improve the customer journey.
+Before starting replatforming, Dynapac had a vision of using the digital channels to significantly increase their customer satisfaction and loyalty, and with this drive their business.
+They were convinced that the new platform could help improve the customer journey.

 By integrating seamlessly with Dynapac’s multiple ERPs, the platform would offer real time pricing, stock and order information along with a smooth order and checkout experience.
-Additional integrations would improve searching and selecting products in the installed base.
+Additional integrations would improve the on-site search and tailoring the products to the installed base.

 Learning 1: Do not economize on the definition phase